-- Composition of the PPP team: The CCD has an investment committee, details of which have not been provided by CCD, however all the members in the investment committee are deputed and have their separate full-time responsibilities.
-Membership of the investment committee and PPP team (if any) are additional responsibilities. - Academic qualifications and training in PPPs: The details of the members of Investment committee have not been provided.
-Thus, it cannot be said whether they possess the ability to understand the basics of PPPs.
-The LGA has no previous experience in contracting with the private sector.
+- Composition of the PPP team: The MMMC has a six-member investment committee, with two members from the investment committee namely Mr. Gasper Lema and Mr. Flumens Misimbe forming the core PPP team.
+The council plans to add more members to the core PPP team.
+All the six members of the investment committee are deputed and have separate full-time responsibilities.
+Membership of the investment committee and PPP team are additional responsibilities.
+The PPP team does not have a technical expert / engineer and procurement officer. - Academic qualifications and training in PPPs: The members of Investment committee have basic qualifications such as both master's and bachelor's degree relevant to their job roles.
+Thus, it can be said they possess the ability to understand the basics of PPPs.
+The LGA has previous experience in contracting with local CBOs for waste collection.
+It is understood the LGA, in the past, has not executed any major contracts with the private sector.
 As such, the team does not have any significant experience or expertise in PPPs.
-Therefore, the team will require significant training in various aspects of PPP Project preparation as the projects moves forward. - Financial constraints: City Council of Dodoma has current surplus of TZS 12.9 billion as per the income statements of 2018, and the surplus was TZS 0.05 billion in 2017.
-Additionally the average surplus in the last four years is around 4.6% of the total revenue.
-The project cost over a period of 15 years is TZS 38.8 billion.
-Thus, the financial capability of the city council to provide any funding support, in case of any PPP projects, is constrained.
-Therefore, it is adequate to assume the LGA will not have financial flexibility to ensure adequate funding for a robust PPP Project preparation exercise.
+Two members of the investment committee have undergone PPP trainings such as overview of managing the PPP Project lifecycle, PPP selection and feasibility analysis, understanding PPP financial analysis and models, PPP tendering and procurement, PPP joint venture corporate government & revenue sharing technique and PPP performance monitoring and contract management.
+However, the team will require more training in various aspects of PPP Project preparation as the projects moves forward. - Financial constraints: Mtwara municipal council has current surplus of TZS 1.7 billion as per the income statements of 2018.
+The council had surplus of TZS 0.4 billion and TZS 0.3 billion in 2016 and 2017 respectively.
+Thus, the financial capability of the municipal council to provide any funding support, in case of any PPP projects, is constrained.
+Additionally the council has cash and cash equivalents to the tune of TZS 1.8 billion in 2018 which will not be enough to fund the capex for the proposed PPP project.
+Therefore it is adequate to assume the LGA will not have financial flexibility to ensure adequate funding for a robust PPP Project preparation exercise.